Skip to main content

 Build

-The Two Arm Medicine Ball Push-Up is an advanced push-up variation that places both hands on a medicine ball, significantly increasing instability and core demand.
-This setup forces the body to work as a single unit, engaging the chest, triceps, shoulders, and deep core stabilizers throughout the movement.
+The Two Arm Medicine Ball Push-Up is an advanced push-up variation that places both hands on a medicine ball, dramatically increasing instability and core demand.
+This setup forces the chest, triceps, front delts, and deep stabilizers to work as a coordinated unit.
+Performing pressing movements on an unstable surface significantly alters shoulder and arm muscle activation compared to stable-surface equivalents (de Oliveira et al., 2008).

-By reducing the base of support, this exercise challenges balance and shoulder stability while maintaining a strong pressing stimulus.
-The unstable surface requires greater neuromuscular control, making it highly effective for developing coordination, joint stability, and functional upper-body strength.
+By reducing the base of support to a single ball, this exercise challenges balance and shoulder stability while maintaining a strong pressing stimulus.
+Progressive push-up training — advancing from stable to unstable variations — produces measurable increases in both muscle strength and thickness over time (Kotarsky et al., 2018).
+The neuromuscular control required makes this variation highly effective for developing coordination, joint resilience, and functional upper-body power.

 1. Place a medicine ball on the floor and position your hands on it at shoulder width, extending your legs behind you into a plank position with your weight on your toes.